d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus-gluon.md

 ## Multi-GPU Model Training

-When we use multiple GPUs to train the model, the `Trainer` instance will automatically perform data parallelism, such as dividing mini-batches of data instances and copying them to individual GPUs and summing the gradients of each GPU and broadcasting the result to all GPUs.
+When we use multiple GPUs to train the model, the `Trainer` instance will automatically perform data parallelism, such as dividing minibatches of data instances and copying them to individual GPUs and summing the gradients of each GPU and broadcasting the result to all GPUs.
 In this way, we can easily implement the training function.

 ```{.python .input  n=7}
 def train(num_gpus, batch_size, lr):